SQL QUERIES TUTORIAL

 DROP DATABASE database_name;

-The ALTER command is used to modify the structure of an existing database object, such as adding, deleting, or modifying columns in a table.
+You can use ALTER command to modify the structure of an existing database object, such as adding, deleting, or modifying columns in a table.

 ALTER TABLE table_name ADD column_name datatype;